klozn/10-javascript/50-web-development/20-javascript/20-typescript-codelabs/codelab01/README.md

 In the `greetingService.ts` file, provide argument `person` of method ` generateGreeting(person)` with type `string`.

+When done (not before), take a look at the below code.
 The resulting code should look like this:
+- Do not copy/paste this code (get TS in your fingers by writing the code)
 ```typescript
 function generateGreeting(person: string) {
     return 'Hello there, ' + person;